Physics

 Investigation of wind turbines and solar cells

 At the conclusion of the course, each group made a presentation to faculty and any students who wish to attend.
 These were twelve minutes long: ten for presentation, two for questions and comments.
-(The amounts were fexible.)
+(The proportions were fexible.)
 Each of the group members presented part of the report.
-Grading by the advisors was for each individual student and for the group as a whole.
+Grading by the adviser was for each individual student and for the group as a whole.
 Our freshman project course was just one of many examples of group project work.
-It and similar group methods have been shown to be pedagogically effective.
-One of the greatest virtues of group project work is that also it levels the playing field, especially for females and less confident students.

-Here I describe some reseacrch projects in which I was involved.
+Here I describe some research projects in which I was involved.
+All of my work has been collaborative.

-In 1980, my Loyola colleague, Professor of Psychology Richard Bowen discovered that if you shine a bright light over a brief time into the eye and follow it with another, you will see the second one flickering, despite the fact that the light iself doesn’t.
-From this we concluded that the flickering is generated in the eye.
-You might have seen oscillating pulses on a cardiac machine in a hospital.
-They are the flicker response to a pulse from the heart.
-You might also have see a square pulse analogous in shape to our inital bright light–hopefully not: that’s called flatlining.
+In 1980, my Loyola colleague, Professor of Psychology Richard Bowen discovered that if you shine a bright light for a brief time into the eye, and follow it with another, you will see the second one flickering, despite the fact that the light itself doesn’t.
+From this he concluded that the flickering is generated in the eye.

-Rich asked me if physics could help in understanding the phenomenon.
-Since the bright square-shaped “inducing” pulse” causes flicker of the “response pulse”, suppose we make the inducer flicker and see what the response does.
-I proposed that we try a non-square inducing pulse and see what happens to the to the flicker.
+Rich asked me what in physics could help in understanding the phenomenon.
+Since the bright square-shaped “inducing” pulse” causes flicker of the “response pulse”, I proposed that we make the inducer flicker and see what the response does.
 Are there inducer frequencies that produce brighter and/or more flickers?
 We found the answer to be yes.
-This was an example of an effect called resonance, which occures in many phenomena.
-It’s what you get when you tune in a radio station.
+This was an example of an effect called resonance, which occurs in many phenomena.
+(For example, it’s what you get when you tune in a radio station.)
 At certain frequencies of the inducer, we saw the flicker light intensity become higher and generally produce more flickers.
-This occurred at more than one inducer frequency – more complicted that the single-renonance effect.
+This occurred at more than one inducer frequency – more complicated that the single-resonance effect.
 Let’s turn to a musical instrument for an analogy.
 For any but the flute, which produces a single fundamental, there appear ultraharmonics: overtones.
 Its name gives the information: in addition to the fundamental, higher frequencies appear: those tell you what the instrument is.
 But there are also lower frequencies appearing: so-called subharmonics or undertones (really–that’s the word).
-Here is an example. https://www.youtube.com/watch?v=i5CSUHpK4QM&t=147).
+Here is an example.
 And both over-and undertones of flickers were what we saw.
-Altogether, we saw three resonances: the “fundamental”, one overtone, and one undertone.
-The fundamental resonance appeared at a somewhat different frequency than that predicted by the simple one-resonance physical model; one overtone (the ultraharmonic) appeared at three times that frequency and one undertone (the subharmonic) at 1/3 of it.
-Another Loyola colleague, mathematician Rich Lucas and I, examined these effects and found that they were described by a formula called the Duffing Equation. (https://en.wikipedia.org/wiki/Duffing_equation if you’re interested.)
+Altogether, we saw three resonances: the fundamental, one overtone, and one undertone.
+The fundamental resonance appeared at a somewhat different frequency than that predicted by the simple one-resonance physical model; one overtone (the ultraharmonic) appeared at three times that frequency; one undertone (the subharmonic) at 1/3 of it.
+Another Loyola colleague, Professor of Mathematics Rich Lucas and I examined these effects and found that they were described by a formula called the Duffing Equation.
+(See Duffing Equation if you’re interested.)

 We don’t know the biology of the eye : that’s not our expertise.
 But the mathematics and physics we do.
 Perhaps someday it will all be explained by the biology.